cosinekitty/sapphire/README.md

 ## Glee

-Another low-frequency and ultra-low-frequency chaotic oscillator for generating 3 simultaneous smooth but unpredictable voltages.
+A low-frequency and ultra-low-frequency chaotic oscillator for generating 3 simultaneous smooth but unpredictable voltages.

 <a href="Glee.md">Sapphire Glee documentation</a>